 - Salt and Pepper to taste

 - Rinse brisket with cold water and thoroughly pat dry.
 This removes the brine from the brisket, preventing the dish from being too salty.

-- Place onion slices into a 6 or 8 quart Instant Pot.
-Place brisket on top of the onion mixture.
+- Place onion slices into a 6 or 8-quart Instant Pot.
+Place the brisket on top of the onion mixture.
 Sprinkle with brown sugar, garlic, and pickling spices.
-Pour in beer and beef broth.
+Pour in beer and beef broth around the corned beef.

-- Once cook time has elapsed, let the pressure release naturally for 15 minutes.
+- Once the cooking time has elapsed, let the pressure release naturally for 15 minutes.
 Then do a quick release of any remaining pressure.

-- Stir in potatoes and carrots and top with cabbage.
+- To the inner pot, add the potatoes and carrots and top with cabbage.
 Season with salt and pepper, to taste.

 - Place the lid back on the pressure cooker, be sure the vent knob is sealed, and cook on high pressure for 5 minutes.
-Once cook time has elapsed, let the pressure release naturally for 5 minutes then do a quick release of any remaining pressure.
+Once the cooking time has elapsed, let the pressure release naturally for 5 minutes then do a quick release of any remaining pressure.

 - Thinly slice corned beef against the grain and serve with potatoes, carrots, and cabbage.

-This post was originally published in 2019 but updated in 2021 with a new video and tips.
+This post was originally published in 2019 and updated in 2023.